BergeSeen Trail 17: Bad Aussee - Bad Mitterndorf

 Short description:

-Long but easy valley and meadow hike along forestry roads and marked forest trails.
+Long but easy valley and alpine pasture route on forest roads and marked forest paths.

 Quality of experience: ***